 VixDiskLib_InitEx() replaces VixDiskLib_Init() to initialize new releases of the library.
 Parameters are similar, except you should specify an actual libDir, and the configFile parameter is new.
 For multithreaded programming, you should write your own logFunc, because the default logging function is not thread-safe.
 VixDiskLib loads many libraries (DLLs or shared objects) at start time using the Path or LD_LIBRARY_PATH environment.
-At run time, libDir specifies were to load advanced transport modes, whitelist, and blacklist.
-On Windows, libDir could be C:\Program Files\VMware\VMware \Virtual Disk Development Kit.
+At run time, libDir specifies where to load advanced transport modes, allowed list, and disallowed list.
+On Windows, libDir could be C:\Program Files\VMware\VMware Virtual Disk Development Kit.
 On Linux, libDir could be /usr/lib/vmware-vix-disklib.

-'''

 VixError vixErr = VixDiskLib_InitEx(majorVersion, minorVersion, &logFunc, &warnFunc, &panicFunc, libDir, configFile);

-'''